Accelergy-Project/accelergy-table-based-plug-ins/README.md

 The name of the YAML file must end with ```table.yaml``` and following information needs to be provided in the file:
  - The name of the set of tables
  - The supported technology
- - The accuracy of the your set of tables
+ - The accuracy of your set of tables
  - The path to the directory that contains all your csv data files

 You should install the plug-in (with the same option as the Accelergy installation) every time you add more identifier file(s) by ```pip install .```